sylvainhalle/AntRun/Readme.md

 5. Use Ant to build your project.
 To compile the code, generate the Javadoc, run the unit tests, generate a test and code coverage report and bundle everything in a runnable JAR file, simply type `ant` (without any arguments) on the command line.

-If dependencies were specified in step 4 and are not present in the system, they will be downloaded and automatically installed.
+6. If dependencies were specified in step 4 and are not present in the system, type `ant download-deps`, followed by `ant install-deps` to automatically download and install them before compiling.
+The latter command might require to be run as administrator --the way to do this varies according to your operating system (see below).

 Otherwise, use one of the many [tasks](#tasks) that are predefined.

 Available tasks                                                    {#tasks}
 ---------------

 This document is incomplete.
 Execute

     $ ant -p

 from the project's top folder to get the list of all available targets.